How to have meaningful conversations with the people you love

-As an optimist, I like to think that in the majority of cases this isn’t the intention, but rather the result of a lack of attention.
-But the outcome is the same: distancing, and the lesson of ‘don’t share good news because you may get hurt’.
+Maybe this isn’t the intention – it could be the result of a lack of attention.
+But the outcome is the same: distancing and the lesson of ‘Don’t share good news because you may get hurt’.

 If you catch yourself responding in this style then stop, apologise, and ask them to tell you their news again.

 A passive constructive response is positive, but in such a flat, generic and bland way that renders it impotent.

 For example: ‘I gave my presentation today and it went really well!’

 RESPONSE: ‘hmmm… that’s nice’ (often without looking up from a screen!)

 There’s no interest, no curiosity to find out more, no connection.

 This is usually the result of someone having something else on their mind, and is especially common when they’re on a screen when somebody comes to speak to them.